-Accuracy of measurement.
-Accuracy refers to how close the measured abundance of a protein is to the true abundance in a sample.
-Accuracy of protein abundance measurement can be demonstrated by MS signal intensity of the proteins sampled with our Proteograph assay, and comparing these values with measurements obtained directly by immuno-assay (ELISA).
-In the below experiment, purified C-Reactive Protein (CRP) was added or "spiked" in to plasma at levels of 2x, 5x, 10x, and 100x of the baseline measured levels for CRP in the plasma.
-These samples with known concentrations of CRP were then interrogated with our Proteograph Product Suite and ELISA.
-The figure shows the linearity of measurement , as determined by MS signal intensity of four peptides within CRP when compared to the ELISA measurement of CRP.
-Our Proteograph assay can distinguish changes in protein abundance with significant accuracy, as demonstrated by a slope response approximately equal to one and an r-squared value greater than 0.95.
+• Accuracy of measurement.
+Refers to how close the measured abundance of a protein is to the true abundance in a sample.
+Accuracy of protein abundance measurement can be demonstrated by MS signal intensity of the proteins sampled with the Proteograph assay, and comparing these values with measurements obtained directly by immuno-assay (ELISA).
+To demonstrate this, purified C-Reactive Protein (CRP) was added or "spiked" in to plasma at levels of 2x, 5x, 10x, and 100x of the baseline measured levels for CRP in the plasma.
+Samples with known concentrations of CRP were interrogated with the Proteograph Product Suite and ELISA.
+Figure 9 shows the linearity of measurement, as determined by MS signal intensity of four peptides within CRP when compared to the ELISA measurement of CRP.
+The Proteograph assay can distinguish changes in protein abundance with significant accuracy, as demonstrated by a slope response approximately equal to one and an r-squared value greater than 0.95.

-• Precision of measurement.
-Precision refers to how close several measurements of protein abundance in the same sample are to each other.
-Less precision in the measurement of a protein adds noise to an experiment, requiring a larger number of samples in the study to observe a true difference.
+- Precision of measurement.
+Refers to how close several measurements of protein abundance in the same sample are to each other.
+Less precision in the measurement adds noise to an experiment, requiring a larger number of samples in the study to observe a true difference.
 Precision is typically measured as the coefficient of variation (CV%), or standard deviation divided by the mean times 100.
 Therefore, a lower CV% represents a more precise outcome.
-We compared the precision of our Proteograph solution with that of depletion, fractionation, and neat, by evaluating the same sample three times and calculating the CV% for the detected peptides and proteins.
+The precision of the Proteograph Product Suite was compared with that of depletion, fractionation, and neat, by evaluating the same sample three times and calculating the CV% for the detected peptides and proteins.
 On average across the peptides, the median precision was 16.9 CV%.
-At this level of performance, our Proteograph has 80% statistical power to detect a 50% change in a peptide levels with only ten samples per sample group.
-Our analysis shows lower CV%s than fractionation and depletion methods, which is notable since we achieve lower CV%s while concurrently sampling significantly more proteins, as shown in the figure below.
+At this level of performance, the Proteograph has 80% statistical power to detect a 50% change in a peptide levels with only ten samples per sample group.
+Using the Proteograph, lower CV% is achieved than fractionation and depletion methods, while concurrently sampling significantly more proteins, as shown in Figure 8c.
 In general, in unbiased assays, CV%s are expected to increase as the number of analytes detected increases.
-However, our Proteograph assay can increase the number of analytes that it detects while achieving comparatively better CV%s.
-Although neat plasma has a lower CV%, it is limited in the breadth of protein coverage to 312 proteins compared to 1,652 proteins sampled by our Proteograph solution.
+However, the Proteograph assay can increase the number of analytes that it detects while achieving comparatively better CV%s.
+Although neat plasma has a lower CV%, it is limited in the breadth of protein coverage to 312 proteins compared to 1,656 proteins sampled by the Proteograph. - Scalability.
+The Proteograph Product Suite enables rapid and large-scale proteomic sample processing in a seven-hour workflow, compared to other unbiased solutions that can take days to weeks.
+With our current five-NP assay, we can process sixteen samples in a single run of the Proteograph SP100 instrument.
+Given the seven-hour run time per plate for our initial five-NP panel, one Proteograph Product Suite coupled with two MS instruments can process 48 samples in approximately two and a half days for unbiased and deep proteomic analysis.
+By comparison, the workflows developed by leading proteomics labs can take as long as several days to weeks, for sample preparation for MS measurement to reach an equivalent depth of proteomic coverage.